coveo/source.coveo.com/_posts/2019-01-22-popular-results-when-no-results.md

 </div>
 ```

-It does not have a search box and does not automatically trigger a query when initialized.
-Thanks to the `data-auto-trigger-query="false"` option.
+It does not have a search box and does not automatically trigger a query when initialized thanks to the `data-auto-trigger-query="false"` option.
 It has 2 result lists and support for Coveo usage analytics.

 The layout is very simple with a results column, a results header, and header message.
 All those containers are defined only for their associated CSS styles.